hoooknew/pancake-spotify-player/README.md

 ## TODO

+- [ ] make a readme that describes the app, the features, and how to install it.
 - [x] delete the tokens on auth or api error

 - [x] add an *accurate* internal timer to update the track position so we can lengthen the time between status polls.